Audio | Video | Home Theater

 Don’t forget the need to control it!

-Keep in mind that a system is only as good as its control.
+A system is only as good as its control.
 There are a lot of options out there.
 We offer 3 quality solutions and we can find something for everyone, any budget.
+Rule of thumb, if you have 3 or more remotes you use to control your AV, it’s time to consider consolidation in to a simple to use universal remote.
+Here is a peek at universal remotes we support.

 We’ve given a lot to think about, and hope this will help you make more informed choices when planning your purchase.
-Our up-to-date industry knowledge is based on our own experiences and informational reviews of Home Theater Top Picks and recommended products.
+Our up-to-date industry knowledge is based on our own experiences and informational reviews of Top Picks and recommended products from many publications, manufactures, and training.

 Of course, if your budget is big, you will have a superb-sounding home theater and music experience.
 You might even be able to enjoy the ultimate best of both worlds and have two completely separate systems; one optimized for home theater, the other for critical listening.